john00123/udacity-rn-001/README.md

 · Read
 ```

-You can also navigate to a search page that will show all books that match the following supported queries.
+You can add a book which will open a search page.

+#### Supported Queries

+These are the supported queries retrieved from the back-end.

 ```
 'Android', 'Art', 'Artificial Intelligence', 'Astronomy', 'Austen', 'Baseball',